 Do you have a gift for couponing?
 I once did.
 Then I had more children and my days became crammed full of other activities.

-But then I discovered I enjoyed raising my own food so I didn’t need to coupon like I once did.
+However, I discovered I enjoyed raising my own food so I didn’t need to coupon like I once did.

-However, if you are a couponer or someone that thinks they could coupon, then now is the time to start collecting coupons.
+If you are a couponer or someone that thinks they could coupon, then now is the time to start collecting coupons.
 As Thanksgiving approaches you are going to find great deals in the stores and great coupons as well.